humnetlab/Planning-the-Electric-Vehicle-Transition-by-Integrating-Spatial-Information-and-Social-Networks/README.md

 <h2 id="Setup">Setup</h2>

 ### Installation
-In order to install all the required files, create a virtual environment and install the files given in `requirements.txt` file.
+In order to install all the required files, create a virtual environment with `environment.yml` file.

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
 ```

 ### Implementation